flame-engine/flame/README.md

 A minimalist Flutter game engine.

 Any help is appreciated!
-Comment, suggestions, issues, PR's!
-Give us a star to help!
+Comments, suggestions, issues, PRs!
+Give us a star to show your support!

 ## Help

 We have a Flame help channel on Fireslime's Discord, join it [here](https://discord.gg/pxrBmy4).
-Also we now have a [FAQ](FAQ.md), so please search your questions there first.
+Also we now have a [FAQ](FAQ.md), so please search for your question there first.

 ## Goals

-The goal of this project is to provided a complete set of out-of-the-way solutions for the common problems every game developed in Flutter will share.
+The goal of this project is to provide a complete set of out-of-the-way solutions for the common problems every game developed in Flutter will share.

-Currently it provides you with: a few utilities, images/sprites/sprite sheets, audio, a game loop and a component/object system.
+Currently it provides you with: a few utilities, images/sprites/sprite sheets, audio, a physics engine, a game loop and a component/object system.

-You can use whatever ones you want, as they are all somewhat independent.
+You can use whichever ones you want, as they are all somewhat independent.

 ## Support